FrankVanDamme/puppet-ansible/README.md

 ## Description

 The ansible module installs and configures the Ansible across a range of operating systems and distributions.
+It is based upon the original work at [otherskins](git@github.com:saz/puppet-sudo.git).

 ## Setup